ot4i/ace-demo-pipeline/TeaSharedLibrary/README.md

 # TeaSharedLibrary

-Code for the main Tea application; linked from TeaRESTApplication and TeaTestsScaffold.
+Code for the main Tea application; linked from TeaRESTApplication.

 Links to TeaSharedLibraryJava for the Java code for various JCNs.